varshinirb/eThrift/readme.txt

 source env/bin/activate

-# To runserver
+# To runserver and to close server
-python manage.py runserver
+python manage.py runserver and ctrl+c to close the server